 Inder’s Quick Win #003: Working a ‘Dead End Job’?

-Do you ever feel like you’re not living your potential?
-Do you feel you’re always taking one step forward and two steps back?
+Do you ever feel like you are not living your potential?
+Do you feel you always seem to be taking one step forward and two steps back?

 I’ve been there.
 I often wished, I had a well-known medical disease rather than an invisible illness like CFS which left me ‘trapped’ inside myself.